aws/amazon-ssm-agent/CONTRIBUTING.md

 ### Making the request

-Development takes place against the `master` branch of this repository and pull requests should be opened against that branch.
+Development takes place against the `mainline` branch of this repository and pull requests should be opened against that branch.

 ### Testing